 Wild Alaska salmon stocks are one of America's most prized resources...and the Sockeye, Chinook, Coho, Chum and Pink salmon returns each year to Bristol bay, Cook Inlet and Southeast Alaska are one of nature's most enduring legacies.
 Great Alaska Adventure's home river, the mighty Kenai River, is the crown jewel of Alaska salmon fisheries.
-Great Alaska Adventure's commitment to protecting all of our salmon returns is ingrained in each staff member.
+To protect this unique and one of a kind species, Great Alaska Adventure's fishes strictly catch and release for all Kenai Kings, regardless of current regulations or emergency order.
+Our commitment to protecting all of our salmon returns is ingrained in each staff member.
 Each and every guide is licensed with the state of Alaska, and has completed the Kenai River Guide Academy- the most extensive and thorough training program for freshwater salmon guides in the world.

 In addition to promoting Catch and release for native species for our sport fishing guests and educating all of our guests in the inter-connected nature of species, environment and traveler.
 Owner Kent John served 7 years as the president of the Alaska Wilderness Recreation & Tourism Association (AWRTA).
 AWRTA was ((R.I.P.) was a members-driven trade association advocating for the sustainability of Alaska's natural and cultural resources and responsible tourism